czzarr/czzarr.github.com/source/_posts/2012-04-04-why-computers-are-bad-at-summarizing-text.markdown

 computer really can help a us by providing a keyphrase-based summary, so that we spend less time scanning the text for them.
-In addition, if we were able to train algorithms by comparing their output with a human summary a lot of times for articles on a certain topic, I think there is a lot of potential for improvement.
-That's something I am working on currently.
+In addition, if we were able to train algorithms by comparing their output with a human summary a lot of times for articles on a certain topic, I think it is possible we see significant improvements.

 *Note: some examples were taken from [Stanford's Natural Language